UMAprotocol/docs/docs/developers/devmining-reqs.md

 This is the high-level developer mining onboarding process that you will need to follow.

-- If you have not done so already, apply to the developer mining [whitelist](https://docs.google.com/forms/d/e/1FAIpQLSdPWOm4pNyqgDhXXr8wblWuSXXGslsGiJaFzrSNjN2RcG2RTQ/viewform).
 - Deploy liquidation and dispute bots
 - Ensure the availability of your synthetic token's price
 - Send deployment information to the UMA core team